FHWADataRep/demo/index.md

 [Home](https://fhwadatarep.github.io/demo/) | [References](https://fhwadatarep.github.io/demo/) | [Samples](https://fhwadatarep.github.io/demo/) | [Community](https://fhwadatarep.github.io/demo/) | [About](https://fhwadatarep.github.io/demo/)

-You can use the [editor on GitHub](https://github.com/FHWADataRep/demo/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for